deltaDAO/mvg-portal/content/pages/privacy/en.md

 ---
 title: Privacy Policy
-description: This privacy policy informs you about how deltaDAO AG (in the following deltaDAO) processes your personal data when you visit our portal demonstrator, when you use one of our portal demonstrator functionalities and when you contact us.
+description: This privacy policy informs you about how ClioX processes your personal data when you visit our portal demonstrator, when you use one of our portal demonstrator functionalities and when you contact us.
 Moreover, this privacy policy informs you about your rights.
 ---

 ### Table of contents

-## 1. Contact details of the controller and Data Protection Officer
+## 1. Privacy Contact details

-The controller pursuant to the EU General Data Protection Regulation ("GDPR") for the processing of your personal data is:

-deltaDAO AG
-Katharinenstraße 30a
-20457 Hamburg
-Germany
+**For questions related to privacy contact**:

+**ClioX**:

+2366 Main Mall

+Vancouver, BC Canada V6T 1Z4

-E-mail: contact@delta-dao.com
+E-mail: info@cliox.org

-If you have any questions about the protection of your personal data at deltaDAO, please contact our Data Protection Officer:
+If you have any questions about the protection of your personal data at ClioX, please contact our Privacy Officer:

-Data Protection Officer
-deltaDAO AG
-Katharinenstraße 30a
-20457 Hamburg
-Germany
+Victoria Lemieux

+ClioX

+2366 Main Mall

+Vancouver, BC Canada V6T 1Z4

-E-mail: <privacy@delta-dao.com>
+E-mail: info@cliox.org

 ## 2. What's personal data?

-Personal data is any information that can be (directly or indirectly) related to you. deltaDAO processes a minimal amount of personal data, as we believe your personal data belongs to you.
+Personal data is any information that can be (directly or indirectly) related to you.
+ClioX processes a minimal amount of personal data, as we believe your personal data belongs to you.
 We process the following personal data.

-- **IP address:** Your IP address is processed when visiting and using our portal demonstrator.
+•	IP address: Your IP address is processed when visiting and using our portal demonstrator.
-- **E-mail:** If you contact deltaDAO via e-mail, we process your e-mail address and any personal data you decide to provide in your message (such as your name).
+•	E-mail: If you contact ClioX via e-mail, we process your e-mail address and any personal data you decide to provide in your message (such as your name).
 For detailed information about the processing operations, lawfulness, purposes, and how your personal data serves to reach these purposes, please take a look at the chapter "Processing operations according to Article 13 GDPR".

 ## 3. Recipients and cross-border data transfer

 **Vercel**
 When visiting and using our portal demonstrator, your IP address is processed by Vercel Inc., 340 S Lemon Ave #4133, Walnut, CA 91789, **USA**.
 Vercel is a service provider that hosts our portal demonstrator.
-Our portal demonstrator is served by Vercel using a Content Delivery Network, a geographically distributed network, with servers within and outside of the European Economic Area (EEA).
+Our portal demonstrator is served by Vercel using a Content Delivery Network, a geographically distributed network, with servers located in different geographic and legal jurisdictions.
 This means, if you are located within the EEA, your IP address will most likely (but not guaranteed) be processed on a Vercel server within the EEA.
 Further information about the **purpose, legal basis, and retention period** can be found in chapter 4.

 There is no adequacy decision for the USA from the European Commission.
 Our cooperation with Vercel is based on a Data Processing Agreement (DPA) including Standard Contractual Clauses (SCC).
 You have the right to receive a copy of these SCC.
-To exercise your right, please contact us at <privacy@delta-dao.com>.
+To exercise your right, please contact us at <info@cliox.org>.

 - Here you can find Vercel&#39;s current [**DPA including SCC** &#8599;](https://vercel.com/legal/dpa).
 - Here you can find Vercel&#39;s [**privacy policy** &#8599;](https://vercel.com/legal/privacy-policy).